pascal-felique/NNCV/README.md

 Each time you advance in the curriculum, you have to update the location of the previous trained Teacher model which was trained at a lower resolution.

+- **train_dice.py**:

+There is also a variant of Curriculum Learning with a Dice Loss component included in the Loss calculation.

 ### Training with Curriculum Learning and Knowledge Distillation (Train a Student model)

-Two files need to be modified before starting to train with Curriculum Learning and Knowledge Distillation:
+The following files need to be modified before starting to train with Curriculum Learning and Knowledge Distillation:

 - **main_distillation.sh**: